circleci/circleci-docs/jekyll/_cci2/google-auth.md

 Before you can use the `gcloud` command line tool with CircleCI, you must authenticate it.
 To do this,
-you will need to create a [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
+you will need to create a [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and add it to CircleCI as an [environment variable]({{ site.baseurl }}/2.0/env-vars/).
-You can then add this account as an [environment variable]({{ site.baseurl }}/2.0/env-vars/) within CircleCI.
+In your configuration,
-Your build script will decode this variable and authenticate the `gcloud` tool for use in your project.
+you can use this environment variable to authenticate the `gcloud` tool.

 ## Prerequisites